 There are now also now many water-based varnish products.
 Totally unlike the originally varnish products developed prior to the advent of polyurethane, water-based sealers are considerably easier to apply, quick drying, and they aren’t hazardous in any way.

 Polyurethane and water-based varnish is available tinted to popular wood colors and as a clear finish.
-Most manufacturers give the option of both a shiny “gloss” and dull “suede” or “matt” finish.
+Most manufacturers give the option of both a shiny “gloss” and dull “suede” or “matte” finish.

 Additionally, some manufacturers produce sealers that contain way that literally “feeds” the wood.
 While easy to apply they generally require mineral turpentine for cleanup.